-The French short film An Occurrence at Owl Creek Bridge (1962) was also an influence on the film’s effects, as well as its story – the short story Owl Creek was based on was also called “A Dead Man’s Dream” and the entire film is the imaginings of a man about to be hanged.
+The French short film An Occurrence at Owl Creek Bridge (1962) was also an influence on the film’s story and visual effects.
+The short story Owl Creek was based on was also called “A Dead Man’s Dream” and the entire film is imagined by a man about to be hanged.

 As for the impact Jacob’s Ladder itself has had, the film was a notable influence on the Silent Hill franchise, both the original horror-survival games and the films.

 The film’s special effects, created without the use of CGI or post-production editing, also reminded me of the 1982 film John Carpenter’s The Thing…

 Meanwhile, the themes of mental trauma and psychological disturbance were reminiscent of the film Ryan (2004) by Chris Lambeth, which we watched during our Design Discourse module:

 The CGI biopic of animator Ryan Larkin has an interesting way of depicting mental trauma, which Lambeth dubbed ‘Psychorealism’ and Karan Singh described as”the glorious complexity of the human psyche depicted through the visual medium of art and animation.”
-It would be interesting to incorporate some of this into our artefact, I feel it is very relevant to the films visuals and themes.
+It would be interesting to incorporate some of this into our artefact as I feel it is very relevant to the film’s visuals and themes.

 Jacob’s Ladder also depicts ‘sinful’ living and grotesque imagery, which also reminded me of this animation ‘Porgu’, based on engravings by Estonian artist Eduard Wiiralt.